 In a blink of an eye, the Philippines’ white sand beaches, limestone formations, and pristine islands have easily become a hit to a lot of foreigners.
 However, what a lot of people might not know is that there is still MORE to the country than the sea-and-sun combo.
 For one thing, apart from our breathtaking beaches and coastlines, we also have a rich collection of fauna, flora, history, landmarks, landscapes, and underwater life.

-A perfect example of this would be this gem of a place in Visayas called as Bohol!
+A perfect example of this would be this gem of a place in the Visayas called Bohol!

-Deemed as the 10th largest island out of the 7,000 others in the Philippines, it’s not as internationally-famous as Boracay nor Palawan; yet, Bohol holds incredible sights and dive spots that can easily capture anyone’s heart.
+Deemed as the 10th largest island out of the 7,000 others in the Philippines, it’s not as internationally famous as Boracay or Palawan; yet, Bohol holds incredible sights and dive spots that can easily capture anyone’s heart.
 And I deem myself as fortunate to have seen its beauty, albeit for a short time.

 It was in 2013 that I went here with two friends who graciously invited me to join their trip.
 It was for just two days, but we were able to do the following activities that already gave us a glimpse of the wonder that Bohol holds — which I hope you could see for yourself!

 Things to Do in Bohol

 As a Filipino, I first saw Bohol’s Chocolate Hills in a ‘Sibika‘ (History) book back in elementary school and I find it a shame that I didn’t see it sooner… but I guess, it’s “better late than never“, right?